 Our Precision 500D digital radiography and fluoroscopy system delivers premium images automatically, with dose conservation tools that automatically optimize techniques for clear imaging without overexposure.
 From broken bones to digestive conditions, we can address each patient situation with speed, ease and confidence.

 Our Selenia digital mammography system has the capability to detect breast cancer earlier in more women than the film mammography at many hospitals.
-Breast cancer is the most commonly diagnosed cancer in women, but digital mammography provides an important tool for early detection, which is the best hope for treatment and recovery.
+Breast cancer is the most commonly diagnosed cancer in women, and digital mammography provides an important tool for early detection, which is the best hope for treatment and recovery.
 Please call us at 415-1660 for more information.

 The non-invasive Bone Densitometer at the USA Center for Women's Health next door to the hospital is also available for a full body scan and measurement of bone density (without even removing your clothes) to detect calcium level needs and risk for osteoporosis.
 Our new GE Densitometer is available Monday through Friday, from 8 a.m. to 5 p.m.
 The device uses digital imaging and scans both adults and children five years of age and up.
 It offers quicker detection of bone loss (40 percent faster than other similar systems).
 It can transfer and chart results from older machines, and offers safer, extremely low radiation.
 A patient can receive a full body scan in just three minutes.
 Complete vertebral and body fat composition assessments can be made with the densitometer.
 For appointments call